Darxo/Hardened/README.md

 ### Retinue/Follower

 - **Bount Hunter Follower** now costs 2500 Crowns (down from 4000).
 It now grants +5% for enemies to become champtions (up from +3%).
 It no longer grants crowns when you kill champions
+- **Drill Sergeant** now requires a brother with a permanent injury to be dismissed (just like in Vanilla)
 - **Lookout Follower** no longer grants 25% more vision at all times.
 It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
 - **Scout Follower** no longer grants 15% more movement speed.
 It now grants 20% more movement speed while in Forests and Swamp.
 It also grants 25% Vision while on hills or mountains